Laurence Owen

-Laurence Rochon "Laurie" Owen (/lɔr'ɔːns/; May 9, 1944 – February 15, 1961) was a Hall of Fame American figure skater.
-She was the 1961 U.S. National Champion and represented the United States at the 1960 Winter Olympics, where she placed 6th.
+Laurence Rochon "Laurie" Owen (/lɔr'ɔːns/; May 9, 1944 – February 15, 1961) was an American figure skater.
+She was the 1961 U.S. National Champion and represented the United States at the 1960 Winter Olympics, where she placed sixth.
 She was the daughter of Maribel Vinson and Guy Owen and the sister of Maribel Owen.
 Owen died, along with her mother, sister and the entire United States Figure Skating team, in the crash of Sabena Flight 548 en route to the 1961 World Figure Skating Championships.
+In 2011, on the 50th anniversary of the crash, Owen and the entire team was inducted into the United States Figure Skating Hall of Fame.